serverpod/serverpod_docs/docs/01-get-started.md

 - `config`: These are the configuration files for your Serverpod.
 These include a `password.yaml` file with your passwords and configurations for running your server in development, staging, and production.
 By default, everything is correctly configured to run your server locally.
 - `lib/src/endpoints`: This is the default location for your server's endpoints.
 When you add methods to an endpoint, Serverpod will generate the corresponding methods in your client.
-- `lib/src/models`: The model definition files are placed here.
+- `lib/src/models`: Default location for your model definition files.
 The files define the classes you can pass through your API and how they relate to your database.
 Serverpod generates serializable objects from the model definitions.

 Both the `endpoints` and `models` directories contain sample files that give a quick idea of how they work.
 So this a great place to start learning.